Voice Technology – Challenges and Opportunities

-Vitor Alves Quintãos, from our developer team, gave his thoughts:
+Vitor Alves Quintãos, from our software team, gave his thoughts:

 “I like thinking that the motive for the development of this kind of technology is to help people with disabilities.
 How could VUIs make technology, and therefore contemporary life, more accessible for people with motor impairments?”

 Almost all interfaces in the past have required some kind of physical interaction.
 It’s not just digital interfaces under their glass surfaces which need to be touched, but the physical world around us: door handles, push buttons and computer mice are all driven by touch of some kind.
-For users with limited motor capabilities, these interactions can be difficult or painful – so implementing options for voice controls when possible makes sure more people can take part.
-VUIs don’t solve these problems, but open up new ways for anyone to interact with a system, without reliance on touch.
+For users with limited motor capabilities, these interactions can be difficult – or painful – so implementing options for voice controls when possible makes sure more people can take part.
+VUIs don’t solve these problems, but open up new ways for a wider variety of people to interact with a system without reliance on touch.

 Users with limited vision could also benefit from VUIs, since much of our digital world has been designed for sighted people.
 Text and images being the primary form of communicating information, which presents challenges to those with visual impairments.
 VUIs begin to introduce a mode of interaction that steps away from requiring a certain level of vision to engage with that information.
 Instead of having to find alternative solutions (e.g. adapting text into speech), people who prefer speech can now start from there, with an interface that is designed intuitively around their preferred approach.

 The way in which VUIs need to be designed for clarity of communication, unlike a human conversation, could also benefit people with neuro-diversity, by presenting a system with concise and unambiguous options whose intent is less difficult to be interpreted than visual choices in colour or label.